-5.2.16 Small woodlands, roadside avenues, hedgerow and parkland trees are a characteristic feature of the farming landscape in parts of the Nith Estuary.
-There are several large estates on both banks of Nith where trees are a significant feature in the landscape, such as the mature staghorn oaks around

-Kirkconnell.
-There has been a general decline in the management and the replacement of dead and dying trees, including the woodland pasture, shelter belts and small farm woodlands that are particularly characteristic west of the Nith (often located in enclosures and on knolls).
-A variety of reasons are involved, including less need for shelterbelts to protect stock in winter, shading of the grass crop, road safety concerns, Dutch elm disease, changing cutting methods and financial constraints.
-These issues are discussed further in the Woodland and forestry section.
+5.2.16 There were large estates on both banks of the Fleet Bay creating a significant feature in the landscape, such as the avenue of trees from Cally Mains to Sandgreen, and Cardoness Wood.
+There has been a general decline in the management and the replacement of dead and dying trees, including roadside trees and individual specimen trees that are particularly characteristic to the area.
+A variety of reasons are involved, including, shading of the grass crop, road safety concerns, Dutch elm disease, changing cutting methods and financial constraints.
+These issues are discussed further in 5.3 Woodland and forestry Section.

 AGRICULTURE: Farm woodlands and trees

 Key issues Opportunities Code

-Decline in management Lack of replacement See 5.3 Woodland and Forestry section
+Decline in management See 5.3 Woodland and forestry section

+Lack of replacement